nitrictech/docs/docs/reference/collection/collection-doc-collection.md

-Gets a reference to a child collection on a document
+Gets a reference to a child collection on a document.

 ```javascript
 import { collection } from '@nitric/sdk';